-Lift trucks are specialized machines with unique operating characteristics, designed to perform a specific job.
-Their function and operation is not like a car or ordinary truck.
-They require specific instructions and rules for safe operation and maintenance.
+Lift trucks are specialized for machines with unique operating characteristics, designed to perform a specific job.
+Their function and operation are not like a car or ordinary truck.
+They required specific instructions and rules for safe operation and maintenance.

 Safe operation of lift trucks is of primary importance to HYUNDAI.